-You can book online at www.qld.gov.au/camping or by phoning 13 QGOV (13 74 68) • Camp only in designated campsites and
+- Obtain your camping permits from QPWS before visiting the islands.
+You can book online at www.qld.gov.au/camping or by - phoning 13 QGOV (13 74 68) Camp only in designated campsites and - always display your campsite tag Use non ash-producing fuel stoves for cooking.
+Open fires are not permitted on national park islands.

-PARK ISLANDS

-(beaches)

-and tidal lands

-seabirds and turtles

-is prohibited.